valleruizf/ComCAT/README.md

 - tools.conf brings together the tools needed to visualize the text, such as the tokenizer, and to annotate.
 - visual.conf defines the visual configurations of tags: possible abbreviated or complete labels, colours and arrows.

-To visualize the annotations, download this collection and import it to the "data" directory of Brat.
+To visualize the annotations, download this collection and import it to Brat "data" directory.

 This corpus is part of a double BA final project, in which the guidelines followed to annotate negation can be found.